 Pérez Prado’s “Cherry Pink and Apple Blossom White:” Billboard’s #1 Best Selling record of 1955, #1 on its year-end Jukebox chart too.
 Radio DJs though?
 Not as enthusiastic: #7 on that one.
 And it was by no means the end of Prado’s impressive career on the Pop charts: he was back in 1958 with “Patricia.”

-And that’s gonna have to do it for our 1955 edition of the Chartcrush Top Ten Countdown Show.
-I’ve been your host, Christopher Verdesi.
-Thanks for listening.
-Check out our website, chartcrush.com, for written transcripts and streaming links for this and other Chartcrush countdown shows, plus chart run line graphs and other nifty extras.
-We count down a different year every week on this show, from the beginning ofthe charts in the 1940s all the way up to the present, so tune in again next week, same station and time, for another edition of Chartcrush.
+And we’re gonna have to end on that note because we are out of time!
+You’ve been listening to the Chartcrush Top Ten Countdown Show for 1955 and I’ve been your host, Christopher Verdesi.
+Thanks for tuning in, and be sure to check out our website, chartcrush.com, for written transcripts and streaming links for this and other Chartcrush countdown shows, plus chart run line graphs and other nifty extras.
+We count down a different year every week on this show, from the beginning ofthe charts in the 1940sall the way up to the present, so come back next week, will ya?, same station, same time, for another edition of Chartcrush.